No1Company/customer_handover/backend/readme.md

 ### Windows
 1. Install [Python](https://www.python.org/downloads/).
 Choose a version greater than 3.8.
 2. Try running the command `python3 --version` in powershell.
 This can be done inside of vscode by opening a terminal.
 The command should output `Python 3.x.x`.
-If it doesn't find the install path of python3, mine was installed in `C:\Users\USERNAME\AppData\Local\Programs\Python\Python3VERSION`.
-Locate that path and copy it.
+If it doesn't find the install path of python3, locate it.
+Mine was installed in `C:\Users\USERNAME\AppData\Local\Programs\Python\Python3VERSION`.
+Copy the found path.
 To test it, you can run `C:\PATH\TO\PYTHON\python.exe --version`.
-It should output the same thing as below, with a differing verison number.
+It should output the same thing as below, maybe with a differing verison number.

 ![](./readme-pictures/version.png)